wavefrontHQ/docs/pages/doc/proxies_histograms.md

 You can also send a histogram distribution using [direct ingestion](direct_ingestion.html#histogram-distribution).
 In that case, you must include `f=histogram` or your data are treated as metrics even if you use histogram data format.

-You can use [histogram configuration properties](proxies_configuring.html#histogram-configuration-properties) to customize how the Wavefront proxy handles histogram data.
+The proxy supports [histogram configuration properties](proxies_configuring.html#histogram-configuration-properties) to customize how the Wavefront proxy handles histogram data.

 ## Histogram Example

 Suppose you want to send the following points to the Wavefront proxy:

 10, 20, 20, 30, 40, 100, 100

-If you want an hourly aggregation, you can send those points as a distribution to the histogram distribution listener port:
-* By default, port 2878 for proxy 4.29 and later.
-* By default, 40000 for earlier proxy versions.
+### Option 1: Send Data in Histogram Data Format

+Histogram data format always includes the time interval.
+You can send data in histogram data format to any proxy port.
+For example:

 `!H <timestamp> #1 10 #2 20 #1 30 #2 100 my.metric source=s1`

-Here, you specify:
+Histogram data format includes:
 * the interval, in this case hours (!H)
 * timestamp (optional)
 * a set of sequences.
 Each sequence starts with #, followed by the number of points and the value of the points.
 In this example, we have 2 for 20 because we’re sending 2 points with the value 20.